-The Hefesatzlagerung can in the presence of residual sugar too unwanted secondary fermentation to lead.
-Without residual sugar are subject to the yeasts slowly one autolysis and dissolve.
-It also can thiols (eg hydrogen sulfide ) arise.
-The effect can be positively enhanced by the agitation of the product with the wine.
-There are various techniques or mechanical aids.
-In the classical method, this is done by means of a rod (bâton).
-The upper end is designed so that a stirring can take place.
+Yeast set storage can be carried out in the presence of residual sugar too undesirable secondary fermentation to lead.
+Without residual sugar they are subject to yeasts slowly one autolysis and dissolve in the process.
+It can also do so thiols (e.g. hydrogen sulfide ) arise.
+The effect can be positively enhanced by stirring or mixing (French Bâtonnage) the wine with the wine.
+There are various techniques and mechanical aids for this.
+In the classic method, this is done using a stick (bâton).
+The upper end is designed so that it can be stirred.
 The lower end can be designed differently.
-In most cases it is a blade-shaped part (picture left).
-But there are also types with a chain located at the end of the bar; such as, for example, seen in the video of the Burgundian winery Joseph Drouhin used.
-Another possibility is the manual rolling of the barrel on a corresponding pedestal.
-There are also automatic devices in which the barrel is rolled back and forth (picture above).
+It is usually a shovel-shaped part (picture on the left).
+But there are also types with a chain at the end of the bar; such as the one seen in the video from the Burgundian winery Joseph Drouhin used.
+Another possibility is the manual rolling of the barrel on a corresponding base.
+There are already automatic devices in which the barrel is rolled back and forth (picture above).